smc/mlmorph/README.md

 Status
 ======
 The project is in early stage of development.
 As of now it can analyse/generate Malayalam numbers in textual form(Example: അമ്പത്തെട്ടായിരത്തിനാനൂറ്റൊമ്പത്).
+The phonological rules are being developed and contains a small lexicon.
+It can analyze multi level agglutinated inflected rules based on phonological rules.
+The phono-morphological rules need to be derived from the sandhi rules of Malayalam and that is expeceted as non-trivial task.

 See usage section below for some more examples.

 Installation
 ============